-HONG KONG (AP) -- The Chinese arm of U.S. casino company MGM Resorts International says it has signed a long-awaited land deal to build a new casino resort in Macau, the world's biggest gambling market.
+HONG KONG (AP) -- The Chinese arm of U.S. casino company MGM Resorts International signed a land deal Thursday for a new casino resort in Macau, the world's biggest gambling market, hoping to catch up with the rapid expansion of rival casino operators.

-MGM China Holdings Ltd. said Thursday it has signed a land concession contract with the Macau government for a plot in the Cotai district.
-Cotai is an area of reclaimed land that's earmarked for all future casino expansion in the Asian gambling hub.
+MGM China Holdings Ltd. said it formally accepted a land concession contract from the Macau government for a 7.2 hectare (17.7 acre) plot in the Cotai district, an area of reclaimed land that's earmarked for all new casinos in the Asian gambling haven.

 - Gaming & Lottery